status-im/hackathon/submissions/README.md

 # Feedback

-- Dapp integration:
+##Dapp integration:
 Great, easy to use.
 A working Mobile Ethereum gateway.
 The main Mobile frameworks (Ionic & ReactNative) are compatible and can be  easily integrated with tools like Truffle and Web3.
+That's an important step forward for public adoption.
-I noticed some recurrent error [http://imgur.com/a/OGZUD]
+I've noticed some recurrent error [http://imgur.com/a/OGZUD]

+## Tools
+Do the job.
 - status-dev-cli watch doesn't work [https://github.com/status-im/status-dev-cli/issues/11]

-- Chatbot: hard to understand the API and to use with web3 without Promise I tried to make a chabot linked to this dapp but it was too short time to make something working.
-My general impression is an outline
+## Chatbot:
+The first intention was to build a dapp and a chat bit but unfortunately I run out of time.
+Even it's the idea of a chat API is really great, this particular API is currently hard to understand tand no really documented.
+I would like to see in this api:
+- Ability to add a contact and start a chat with one or multiple person/robot
+- Use of promise, requirejs to facilitate the integration with dapp

+## Status app
+Except a few instabilities sometimes, the app is clear and easy to use.